Bailey-Moir/vault/Computer Science/Python/Numpy & Matplotlib.md

 > ```

 # Matrix Multiplication
-See [[Archive/Deatomized/Calculus/Algebra/Linear Algebra/Matrices#Multiplication of Matrices by Scalars|Matrix Multiplication]] for the linear algebra explanation of matrix multiplication.
+See [[_Matrices#Multiplication of Matrices by Scalars|Matrix Multiplication]] for the linear algebra explanation of matrix multiplication.
 There are 3 ways to do matrix multiplication.
 `m1 @ m2` $=$ `m1.dot(m2)` $=$ `np.matmul(m1,m2)`
 > [!example]-
 > $$ \begin{bmatrix} 0 & -1 \\ 1 & 0 \end{bmatrix} \begin{bmatrix}1\\2\end{bmatrix} = \begin{bmatrix}-2\\1\end{bmatrix} $$